houd1ni/WebsocketPromisify/README.md

 # WebsocketPromisify
 Makes websocket's API just like REST with Promise-like API, with native Promises.
-Has yummies and very lightweight!
+Has a lot of yummies and very lightweight (less than 5kb in gzip)!

-// If you detected some bug or so, please, fill an issue.
+// If you detected some bug, wants or some stuff to be added, feel free to open an issue!
-Large data support, streams and different server-side implementations are coming.
+Large data support (chunking), plugins, streams and different server-side implementations are coming.
-To see a Node.js server-side part, please, take a look on test/mock in github repo.
+To see a Node.js server-side part example, please, take a look on test/mock in github repo.

 Makes a Promise-like WebSocket connection.